Roman de Beer: Italian Formula Three

-In 2012 De Beer continued his collaboration with Scuderia Victoria into the Italian Formula Three Championship.
+In 2012, dṅe Beer continued his collaboration with Scuderia Victoria into the Italian Formula Three Championship.
 He finished the season twelfth in the Italian championship standings.

 GP3 Series

 After missing the 2013 racing season, de Beer then drove for the Trident team in the GP3 Series in 2014.
 He finished fourth in race 2 at the Red Bull Ring, but left the series midway through the season.